Furnace Primary School

 The pupils drummed up support for their campaign from the local community and local businesses and got everyone together for a massive clean-up.

-Their success was outstanding, and the school managed to collect enough plastic bottles to consider erecting a plastic bottle greenhouse in their school grounds.
+Their success was outstanding, and the school managed to collect enough plastic bottles to consider building a greenhouse in their school grounds.

 The local community council recognised the young learners’ accomplishments by raising funds to purchase new litter bins for the areas around the village.